thunlp/Prompt-Transferability/README.md

 ## Reproduce results in the paper

-- [Prompt-Transferability-1.0](./Prompt-Transferability-1.0/) provide the original codes and details to reproduce the results in the paper.
+- [Prompt-Transferability-1.0](./Prompt-Transferability-1.0/) provides the original codes and details to reproduce the results in the paper.
 - [Prompt-Transferability-2.0-latest](https://github.com/thunlp/Prompt-Transferability/tree/main) refactors the Prompt-Transferability-1.0 and provides more user-friendly codes for users.
 In this `README.md`, we mainly demostrate the usage of the `Prompt-Transferability-2.0-latest`.